 Junk Food is a very real threat to this generation.
 You make healthy choices, or is it actually junk food too?
-You know what is right, but a clever food industry has made it harder than ever.
+A clever food industry has made it harder than ever, even if you know what is right.
 Today most foods you buy are processed, and as such ‘junk’ for your body.
 Processed Foods are a jungle of unquestionable health issues, debates, and alternatives.
 To stay healthy you need to understand where Junk Food came from, and why it is in everything we buy today.
 Staying healthy has become a game we must play.

 Time is the best excuse for not doing what you inherently know is good for you.
 A busy mother will gladly save time by putting out some crisps to stop hunger pangs, pinging up a dinner in the ‘nuke’, and pouring spaghetti sauce from a can.